zalando/zalando.github.io/CONTRIBUTING.md

 ## Making and submitting changes to the PR

-As you work through the issue, make sure you commit your changes in logical chunks, include a commit messages that describe what you changed and why.
+As you work through the issue, make sure you commit your changes in logical chunks, include a commit message that describe what you changed and why.

 - Commit with a meaningful message
 - Sign the commit